sttk/fav-type/lib/is-empty/README.md

 * **HTMLCollection:** empty if it has no element.
 * <i>**others:**</i> always not empty.

-> This function always return false for other collections like Map, Set, typed-array, HTMLCollection and so on, because I think there are few needs to check them without knowing their data types.
+> This function always return false for other collections like Map, Set, typed-array and so on, because I think there are few needs to check them without knowing their data types.
 If data type of a collection is known, its own API to get size of itself should be used.

 #### Parameter: